OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 2
 ### Benefits
+The deployment process is fully or partially automated and can be halted based on the results of integrated security verification tests.
 ### Activity

 Fully or partially automate deployment to reduce the need for manual changes on production, and to reduce the chances of human error.